The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: The JWST MIRI detectors and the pixel non-linear response to non-uniform illumination

 The MIRI detector bias voltage $V_{bias}$ is defined by Eq.~\ref{eq:bias_voltage} \citep{miri_pasp_8}.

-where $V_{dduc}$ is the voltage of the front contact, and $V_{detcom}$ is the voltage of the buried contact.
+where $V_{dduc}$ is the voltage of the frontside contact, and $V_{detcom}$ is the voltage of the buried contact.
 The bias voltage is set whenever the reset switch is closed.
-After the reset switch is opened, the signal from a detector pixel is accumulated as a reduction in the voltage from $V_{bias}$.
+After the reset switch is opened, the pixels start integrating signal and the bias voltage drops.
 The voltage from the detector is buffered by an analog Field Effect Transistor (FET) within the pixel unit cell.

 The signal is passed to the output by operating the row and column switches (a single row is shown in Fig.~\ref{fig:detector_layout}).
 Shown at the bottom of Fig.~\ref{fig:detector_layout} are the five MIRI detector video lines, each with its own read-out amplifier.
 Amplifiers 1 to 4 (video lines 1 to 4) address the first to fourth pixel columns from left to right, respectively.
 In the case of permanent loss of one of these four video lines, this would result in the loss of an alternating fourth column of array imagery.
-Amplifier 5 (video reference line), which is not shown in Fig.~\ref{fig:detector_layout}, addresses a group of "blind" pixels.
-These are not physical pixels; the amplifier is connected to a reference impedance similar to the resistance of a detector pixel.
-The purpose of this reference line is to provide a reference output that can be used for engineering and data quality-monitoring purposes; however, we believe a design flaw limits the utility of this output in actuality.